 Because of nicotine’s potentially deadly effects, life insurance companies typically charge smokers 50 percent more for life insurance than nonsmokers.
 According to the National Association of Insurance Commissioners, if you stop using nicotine, after 12 to 24 months you can enjoy a substantial savings by getting the money-saving nonsmoker insurance premiums.

 Though many smokers report fearing a reduced quality of life if they quit, a 2006 study by the University College London found the opposite to be true.
 A majority of the ex-smokers questioned reported feeling happier since ditching nicotine, while a very small minority said they were less happy.

 When you’re content with your life, you’re less likely to overspend, and one Australian researcher even found in a study published in the journal Economic Modelling that happier people get more work done and have higher salaries.
 Professor Satya Paul at the University of Western Sydney studied 9,300 people between 2001 and 2005 and found that the happiest people were more productive and earned $1,767 more per year than unhappy people.

 No matter how much money you stand to save by quitting smoking and how happy you might be once you stop, there’s no doubt that stopping smoking can be hard for many people.
 The good news is there’s plenty of help.

-And if you want to see how quickly your savings is adding up once you quit, try one of the many free apps on the market like Quit it Lite for iPhone, which gives you a tally of all the money you’ve saved (and tar you’ve avoided) since quitting.
+And if you want to see how quickly your savings are adding up once you quit, try one of the many free apps on the market like Quit it Lite for iPhone, which gives you a tally of all the money you’ve saved (and tar you’ve avoided) since quitting.

 Out of all the New Year’s resolutions to stick to, one to quit smoking impacts your health and future the most.
-Not only are you saving money on a huge scale, you’re putting years back on your lifespan.
+Not only are you saving money on a huge scale, but you’re also putting years back on your lifespan.